PORT OF ONNE, NIGERIA

 Types of containers handled by WACT on import and export includes: 20ft & 40ft Flat racks, Open top, dry and wet, tanks, out of gauge (OOG) high and normal containers etc.

 WACT has 250+ reefer plugs for wet containers (reefers).
 WACT also handle containers less than 20ft and above 40ft.

 WACT-Onne is expanding the container terminal to cater for increases in container traffic.
 The yard will increase by 38% giving WACT a capacity increase to 400,000 TEUs per annum and equipment capacity will shoot up by 58% via new acquisitions.
 This expansion will also create capacity for RORO vessels but similarly general cargo (breakbulk and bulk) is equally catered for.

-The terminal consists of a quayside of 570 metres in length making it possible for up to two ships to berth and work cargo at once.
+The terminal consists of a quayside of 610 metres in length making it possible for up to two ships to berth and work cargo at once.
 The size of the terminal is 25 hectares which will be increased to 33ha at the completion of the expansion programme.
 Cargo is worked by ship’s own gear.

 There is no berth or terminal congestion experienced at Onne.